Seattle Tilth CSA

-At our educational farms, Seattle Tilth trains participants in ecological farming practices that build healthy soil and biodiversity, using only organic techniques.
-As a CSA member, you are directly supporting new, immigrant, and limited resource farmers while creating a unique relationship between farmers and eaters.
+At our educational farms, Seattle Tilth trains participants in ecological farming practices that build healthy soil and biodiversity, using only the most ecologically sound, organic techniques.
+As a CSA member, you are directly supporting new, immigrant and limited resource farmers while creating a unique relationship between farmers and eaters.
 Build a new, alternative food economy with us!

 How Does it Work?

-CSA members pay up front to help fund our early season costs to run our farm and education program.
+CSA members join up front to help fund our early season costs to run our farms and education program, and know that produce grown during the season will go to a good home.
 Then you share in the delicious bounty throughout the season!

-Every week, June-October, you'll get a box full of farm fresh produce at one of our pick-up locations.
-Boxes include a mix of seasonal vegetables, fruit and herbs, with optional add-ons of eggs and more.
+Every week for 20 weeks, June 16 - October 29, you'll pick up a box full of farm fresh produce at one of our host locations.
+Boxes include a great variety of seasonal vegetables, fruit and herbs, with optional add-ons of eggs and more.
 We also have an optional fall/winter share in November with seasonal fall produce.

 What's in a Box?